Bank of Korea: Developing and managing payment systems

-Conducting Supervisory Functions for Financial Institutions
+Conducting supervisory functions for financial institutions

 The Bank of Korea conducts supervisory functions for financial institutions as stipulated in the Bank of Korea Act and other related financial acts.
 The Bank may request information from banks and from non-bank financial institutions that enter into agreements to hold current account with it, when it deems necessary for the implementation of monetary policy.

-The Bank may request the Financial Supervisory Service (FSS) to examine financial institutions within a determined specific range.
+The bank may request the Financial Supervisory Service (FSS) to examine financial institutions within a determined specific range.
 It may also require the FSS to have staff of the Bank participate on a joint basis in the examination of financial institutions.

-Compilation of Statistics and Economic Research
+Compilation of statistics and economic research

-The Bank compiles statistics which are essential to developing appropriate economic policies across all sectors including government.
+The bank compiles statistics which are essential to developing appropriate economic policies across all sectors including government.
 These include money and banking statistics, national income statistics, the producer price index, balance of payments statistics, flow of funds statistics, input-output tables, etc.

-The Bank carries out research on national and worldwide economic developments in order to formulate effective monetary policy and help advise the government on various economic policy options.
-It also publishes various periodicals, such as the Annual Report and the Monthly and Quarterly Bulletins, to provide accurate and up-to-date information on the economy to the public.
+The bank carries out research on national and worldwide economic developments in order to formulate effective monetary policy and help advise the government on various economic policy options.
+It also publishes various periodicals, such as the annual report and the monthly and quarterly bulletins, to provide accurate and up-to-date information on the economy to the public.

-Carrying out Foreign Exchange Business and Managing the Official Foreign Reserves
+Carrying out foreign exchange business and managing the official foreign reserves

 The Bank of Korea does not have targets for the exchange rate and leaves it to be determined in the market.
 The Bank, however, does occasionally conduct smoothing operations in concert with the government in order to moderate disorderly movements prompted by herd behavior and the like.

 To enhance the soundness of the foreign exchange sector, the Bank strives to maintain Korea's external debts at an appropriate level through monitoring inflows and outflows of foreign exchange and inspects and oversees the foreign exchange transactions of banks.
 The Bank also enters into currency swap agreements with other central banks to ensure ready access to foreign currencies when markets are disorderly.

-The Bank holds and manages the nation's foreign reserves at an appropriate level so that they serve as a safeguard in emergencies.
+The bank holds and manages the nation's foreign reserves at an appropriate level so that they serve as a safeguard in emergencies.
 The Bank invests the reserves mainly in safe and liquid foreign financial assets and strives to improve their profitability insofar as this does not detract from their safety.

-Promoting Cooperation with Other Central Banks
+Promoting cooperation with other central banks

-The Bank maintains close cooperation with other central banks and exchanges information and views with other policy-makers within multilateral organizations such as the BIS and IMF.
+The bank maintains close cooperation with other central banks and exchanges information and views with other policy-makers within multilateral organizations such as the BIS and IMF.
 The Bank also holds international seminars and workshops to share the nation's experience in having achieved remarkable economic development and overcoming financial crises.
 In recent years, The Bank has taken a leading role in establishing a global financial safety net as the central bank of the G-20 Summit chair nation.